-In his “Playworld” column, Carlà would, again, draw the comparison between cinema and videogames “like making movies was, at first, a mere technical achievement, Italian cinema, in the 10s and 20s, would quickly bear the fruits of our huge collective imagination.
+In his “Playworld” column, Carlà would come, again, to draw the comparison between cinema and videogames “like making movies was, at first, a mere technical achievement, Italian cinema, in the 10s and 20s, would quickly bear the fruits of our huge collective national imagination.
 We are going to achieve the same with Simulmondo” (MC Microcomputer issue n.72).
-Now, letting a journalist write articles and reviews while being also the publisher of the same games he was actually reviewing, might appear today as a clear conflict of interest but at the time, and especially in Italy, nobody really bat an eyelid.
+Now, letting a journalist write articles and reviews while also being the publisher of the same games he was reviewing, might appear today a clear conflict of interest but at the time, and especially in Italy, nobody really bat an eyelid.

 In Autumn of 1988, not soon after the company’s official launching, an important event takes place: the (first) Simulmondo party.
 Carlà, while taking the opportunity to celebrate, was planning to meet several potential new programmers, chosen from his and Venturi’s connections throughout the months spent developing games.
-Among the many people that attended, there were future Simulmondo employees like Riccardo Cangini and the Dardari brothers, who will soon start work on Italy ’90 Soccer.
+Among the many people that attended, there were future Simulmondo employees like Riccardo Cangini and the Dardari brothers, who will soon start working on Italy ’90 Soccer.
 Many of them would sign contracts right here and there, while drinking beer and eating a sandwich.

-Some of these programmers didn’t actually move to Bologna, at least not right away, choosing to “work from home”.
+Some of these programmers didn’t actually move to Bologna, at least not right away, choosing to work from home.
 A familiar concept which, at the time, involved sending floppies via mail or physically bringing them into the office, while it was possible to use BBS and internet, the speed was so slow that it was unthinkable to do that to develop games.

-Federico Croci recalls that most of Carlà’s ideas at the time were little more than cool sounding titles thrown around while the guys were sharing a pizza, while others came from demos that people sent in.
-While Simulmondo’s CEO was surely well intentioned, most of these ideas never went beyond a couple of sketches on a paper napkin.
+Federico Croci recalls that most of Carlà’s ideas at the time were little more than cool-sounding titles thrown around while the guys were sharing a pizza, while others came from demos that people sent in.
+While Simulmondo’s CEO was surely well-intentioned, most of these ideas never seemed to go beyond a few sketches on a paper napkin.
 But still, Carlà was intent on selling them around like they were almost finished games.
-One title that was heavily talked about was Rimini, Blue Sea (shown here in issue n.73 of MC Microcomputer magazine), an interactive novel based in Rimini during the Fascist regime (a sort of clone to Deja-vu).
+One title that was heavily talked about was Rimini, Blue Sea (shown here in issue n.73 of MC Microcomputer magazine), an interactive novel based in Rimini during the 50s (a sort of clone to Deja-vu).
 Working on the prototype of the adventuere were brothers Gianluca and Giuseppe Orofino.
 The two had pitched to Carlà their textual adventure, Mystere, which the journalist did not like and, instead, decided to use the brothers’ talents on another project.

 A consensual hallucination experienced daily

-The following year, Ivan starts working on what he recalls as one of his favorite creations: the Commodore 64 version of Formula 1 Manager, originally on Amiga and based on a concept by Nicola Paggin.
+Meanwhle, Ivan starts working on what he recalls as one of his favorite creations: the Commodore 64 version of Formula 1 Manager, originally on Amiga and based on a concept by Nicola Paggin.
 Venturi managed to somehow squeeze a pretty complex F1 manager on a limited 8 bit home computer, back when the rest of the world was moving on to 16bit.
-Definitely one of the proudest moments of his career as developers on the Commodore 64.
+Definitely one of the proudest moments of his career as developer on the Commodore 64.

-In the meantime, while SImulmondo’s main developer, Ivan Venturi, was away serving his conscription term, Riccardo Cangini had stopped working from home and moved to Bologna to work in the office, along with Mario Bruscella.
-He recalls his apartment was his “fringe benefit”, in that several people from Simulmondo would also later use it as a place to crash when they were too tired to go home.
+In the meantime, while SImulmondo’s main developer, Ivan Venturi, was away serving his conscription term, Riccardo Cangini had moved to Bologna to work in the office, along with Mario Bruscella.
+He recalls his apartment was something like his “fringe benefit”, in that several people from Simulmondo would also later use it as a place to crash when they were too tired to go home.

 In 1990 Cangini, with Bruscella as lead programmer, starts working on what will become the first title in the successful “I Play” series: I Play 3D Soccer.

-During 1989, Carlà had been steadily publishing a series of classified ads in various magazines, looking for any young programmers, graphic designers or, really, anyone who wanted a career into videogames.
+Throughout 1989, Carlà had been steadily publishing a series of classified ads in various magazines, looking for any young programmers, graphic designers, or, really, anyone who was interested in a career in videogames.
 At the time, Simulmondo was the best place to work in the country, along with being – naturally – one of the few software houses around.

 All of of the people that were involved in Simulmondo, with others like Massimiliano Calamai (later of Lightshock software), Stefano Balzani and Natale Fietta, were bright-eyed young adults full of hope and talent.